 Data warehouses paired with FP&A platforms leverage direct integrations to manage your data sources of truth within a centralized software, so finance doesn't have to worry about untracked updates made by other stakeholders.

 Most companies rely on a variety of systems to help manage and streamline specific department processes.
 For example, Netsuite is a useful ERP System for transactions and accounting data; Salesforce is a popular CRM tool to manage customer data, pipeline and bookings; Insperity is an HRIS software to manage headcount, benefits and employee records.
 These systems hold the detailed items for each of the data sets.
 There’s an inherent manual export/import function that is required and prone to error.

-Integrations are a powerful automation tool for data management and don’t require any complex technical acumen to execute.
-A centralized FP&A platform integrates directly with your sources of truth, so data from each of your systems is aggregated and organized in real time for ease of use.
+Unfortunately, Excel doesn't offer native integrations, instead some systems and tools like Salesforce, do offer integrations with Excel at an added cost.
+Direct integrations with an ERP for financial data provides a powerful automation tool for data management.
+This can be completed using a dedicated Finance Excel Add-in and doesn’t require any complex technical acumen to execute.
+If you want more FP&A uses, a centralized FP&A platform integrates directly with your sources of truth, so data from each of your systems is aggregated and organized in real time for expedited analysis and automated reporting.